 Dr. Xu has experience in materials science, drug delivery, nanotechnology, and physiochemical characterization of mucosal and tissue barriers to drug delivery systems.
 My lab focuses on translational medical research, and Dr. Xu is an inventor on 13 pending or awarded patents, at least three of which have been licensed to industry for commercialization.
-Dr. Xu runs active research program with funding from National Institutes of Health (NIH) R01 ($2.0M) and Food and Drug Administration (FDA) ($1.1M).
-Dr. Xu won prestigious awards, including Blick Scholar (VCU), Young Investigator of Controlled Release Society Ocular Delivery Focus Group, Ralph E. Powe Junior Faculty Award, AAPS/Genentech Innovation in Biotechnology Award, EBAA - Richard Lindstrom Research Award, and Dorothy Hodgkin Postgraduate Award (Oxford).
+Dr. Xu runs active research program with two NIH (National Institutes of Health) grants (~$3.6M) and one FDA grant ($1.1M).
+Dr. Xu won prestigious awards, including Blick Scholar (VCU), Young Investigator of Controlled Release Society - Ocular Delivery, AOPT Young Investigator Travel Award, Ralph E. Powe Junior Faculty Award, AAPS/Genentech Innovation in Biotechnology Award, EBAA - Richard Lindstrom Research Award.

 Area of Focus